bevansm/and-dragons/README.md

 ##### Database

-To use the database locally, run `docker-compose up db`.
+To use the database locally, without running the dockerized app, run `docker-compose up db`.
+It's set up with some mock student data.
+You can take a closer look at what exactly this data consists of in the res folder.

 #### With Docker